vladopandzic/vladopandzic/readme.md

 # Hello, I'm Vlado

 Welcome to my GitHub profile!
-I'm a passionate software developer with more then 12 years of experience.
+I'm software developer with more then 12 years of experience.
 Here's a bit about me:

 ## 🛠️ Skills